George C. Lodge

-George Cabot Lodge II (born July 7, 1927) is an American professor and former politician.
-In 1962, he was the Republican nominee for a special election to succeed John F. Kennedy in the United States Senate, but was defeated by Ted Kennedy.
+George Cabot Lodge II (July 7, 1927 – January 4, 2026) was an American academic and politician.
+In 1962, he was the Republican nominee in the special election to succeed John F. Kennedy in the United States Senate and lost to Ted Kennedy.
 He was the son of Henry Cabot Lodge Jr., who lost reelection to the Senate in 1952 to John F. Kennedy.
-His father was also the vice presidential nominee for the Republican party in 1960, an election won yet again by Kennedy.
+His father was also the Republican vice-presidential nominee in 1960, an election Kennedy also won.

 Early life

 Lodge as a child, seated with his mother, father, and brother.

-Lodge was born on July 7, 1927.
-His father was Henry Cabot Lodge Jr., a United States Senator from Massachusetts, U.S. Ambassador to the United Nations and South Vietnam, and the Republican nominee for Vice President in 1960.
-After finishing high school at Groton School, Lodge served in the U.S. Navy from 1945-1946, and then entered Harvard College, graduating cum laude in 1950.
-While at Harvard, he was a member of the Krokodiloes.
+Lodge was born on July 7, 1927, in Boston.
+His father was Henry Cabot Lodge Jr., a United States Senator from Massachusetts, U.S. Ambassador to the United Nations and South Vietnam, and the Republican nominee for vice president in 1960.
+After finishing high school at Groton School, Lodge served in the U.S. Navy in 1945–1946 and then entered Harvard College, graduating cum laude in 1950.
+At Harvard, he was a member of the Krokodiloes.

 Career

-Lodge was a political reporter and columnist at the Boston Herald prior to entering federal civil service.
+Lodge was a political reporter and columnist at the Boston Herald before entering federal civil service.
 In 1954, Lodge became Director of Information at the U.S. Department of Labor.
-In 1958, he was appointed Assistant Secretary of Labor for International Affairs by Dwight D. Eisenhower, and was re-appointed by John F. Kennedy in 1961.
-He was the United States Delegate to the International Labour Organization, and was elected chairman of the organization's Governing Body in 1960.
+In 1958, he was appointed Assistant Secretary of Labor for International Affairs by Dwight D. Eisenhower, and he was reappointed by John F. Kennedy in 1961.
+He was the U.S. Delegate to the International Labour Organization, and was elected chairman of the organization's Governing Body in 1960.

-He later entered politics, and was the 1962 U.S. Senate candidate from Massachusetts against Ted Kennedy, marking the third time in history that the Lodges faced the Kennedys in a Massachusetts election.
-Previously, Lodge's father was the incumbent 1952 U.S. Senate candidate from Massachusetts against John F. Kennedy for the same seat.
-Additionally, Lodge's patrilineal great-grandfather Henry Cabot Lodge was re-elected for the same Senate seat as the incumbent 1916 U.S. Senate candidate against the Kennedy brothers' maternal grandfather, John F. Fitzgerald.
+Lodge later entered politics, and was the Republican nominee in the 1962 United States Senate special election in Massachusetts.
+Ted Kennedy was the Democratic nominee; it was the third time a Lodge had faced a Kennedy in a Massachusetts election.
+Lodge's father was the incumbent in the 1952 United States Senate election in Massachusetts for the same seat, and lost to John Kennedy.
+Lodge's great-grandfather Henry Cabot Lodge was reelected to the same Senate seat as the incumbent in the 1916 United States Senate election in Massachusetts against the Kennedy brothers' grandfather John F. Fitzgerald.

-In 1961, Lodge became a member of the Harvard Business School faculty, leaving to run for office in 1962, before returning the following year.
-He remained at Harvard until his retirement in 1997, when he became Professor Emeritus.
+In 1961, Lodge became a member of the Harvard Business School faculty, leaving to run for office in 1962 before returning the following year.
+He remained at Harvard until he retired in 1997, when he became Professor Emeritus.
 He conducted research, published articles, and received honorary fellowships and distinctions in the latter parts of his career.